software-mansion-labs/expo-horizon/expo-horizon-core/README.md

 import ExpoHorizon from 'expo-horizon-core';

 if (ExpoHorizon.isHorizonDevice) {
-  // Quest-specific UI or features
+  // Horizon-specific UI or features
 }
 ```